fredmaggiowski/gorest/README.md

 ## Concept

-The concept beneath the gorest core is to use Go structures and methods in order to provide the means to create a simple and well-structured API server.
+The concept beneath the gorest core is to use Go structures and associated-functions in order to provide the means to create a simple and well-structured API server.

 In order to achieve this gorest uses Go interfaces to understand whether a user-defined resource supports the request HTTP method and act accordingly.